Denard Span: Minnesota Twins

-Throughout the 2008 spring training, Span was competing with Carlos Gómez to be the Twins' starting center fielder, but ultimately lost out to Gomez and was outrighted to AAA.
-However, on April 6, Michael Cuddyer was placed on the 15-day disabled list and Span was called up to make his Major League debut against the Kansas City Royals.
-Span failed to impress the Twins (hitting .258/.324/.258) and was sent back down to AAA.
-However, he got hot over the next 40 games in AAA (.340/.434/.481) and was recalled to the Twins where he spent the rest of 2008 season.
-Span's 2008 season totals were .294/.387/.432 with 6 home runs, 47 RBI, and 7 triples in 93 games.
+Throughout the 2008 spring training, Span was competing with Carlos Gómez to be the Twins' starting center fielder, but ultimately lost out to Gómez and was outrighted to Triple-A Rochester.
+However, on April 5, Michael Cuddyer was placed on the 15-day disabled list and Span was called up to make his Major League debut against the Kansas City Royals the next day.
+Span failed to impress the Twins (hitting .258/.324/.258) and was sent back down to Rochester.
+However, he got hot over the next 40 games in AAA (.340/.434/.481) and was recalled to the Twins, where he spent the rest of 2008 season.
+Span's 2008 season totals were .294/.387/.432 with six home runs, 47 RBI, and seven triples in 93 games.
 Span was chosen to play in the 2008 Beijing Olympics but because he had been promoted, he was forced to skip the Olympics.

 In 2009, Span got the nod to start as a left fielder.
 He also played center field and right field throughout the season.
-His 2009 stats showed some improvement from 2008, hitting .311/.392/.415 with 8 home runs, 68 RBI, and 10 triples in 145 games.
+His 2009 stats showed some improvement from 2008, hitting .311/.392/.415 with eight home runs, 68 RBI, and 10 triples in 145 games.
 He also stole bases 23 times while getting caught 10 times.
 Span earned the odd distinction of becoming the player to hit both the first regular and post season hits at Yankee Stadium in 2009.

-On March 13, 2010, Span made public a five-year deal worth $16.5 million with the Minnesota Twins that included an option for the 2015 season worth $9 million with a $500,000 buyout.
+On March 13, 2010, Span signed a five-year, $16.5 million contract extension with the Twins that included an option for the 2015 season worth $9 million with a $500,000 buyout.
 This contract effectively bought out all of Span's arbitration years but did not go beyond his available free agency.
 On March 31, he unintentionally hit his mother, who was sitting in the stands, with a foul ball.
 On April 2, Span collected the first hit (a triple) and the first home run in the Twins' new ballpark Target Field in an exhibition game against the St. Louis Cardinals.

-On June 29, Span tied the modern-day Major League Baseball record by hitting three triples in one game against the Detroit Tigers in an 11-4 victory.
+On June 29, Span tied the modern-day Major League Baseball record by hitting three triples in one game against the Detroit Tigers in an 11–4 victory.
 He became the 29th player since 1900 to accomplish this feat, the second Minnesota Twin (after Ken Landreaux in 1980), and the first player since Rafael Furcal performed the feat on April 21, 2002.
 His night also included a single and five runs batted in.

-Overall, Span hit .284/.357/.389 in his Minnesota career, with 254 walks and 321 strikeouts in 2354 at-bats and stole 90 bases in 118 attempts.
+Overall, Span hit .284/.357/.389 in his Minnesota career, with 254 walks and 321 strikeouts in 2,354 at-bats and stole 90 bases in 118 attempts.
 Adding his strong defense gives him an overall wins above replacement of 15.9.
-He also became the first ever player on the 7-Day Disabled List in 2012.
+He also became the first ever player on the 7-day disabled list in 2012.